Pathogen and transmission

 Prevention

-If you have changing or multiple sexual partners during the same time period, talk to your doctor or another specialist about sexually transmitted infections (including HIV) and get advice on whether tests may be necessary.
+If you have changing or multiple sexual partners during the same time period, talk to your doctor or another specialist about syphilis and other sexually transmitted infections and get advice on whether you may need to be tested.

 And for everyone having sex: